MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-capture.md

 1. Cortana can be used at all times regardless of the app currently running.
 Just say, "Hey Cortana, take a picture" or "Hey Cortana, start recording."
 To stop a video, say "Hey Cortana, stop recording."
 2. On the Start Menu, select either *Photo* or *Video*.
 Use [air-tap](gestures.md#air-tap) to begin the capture.
 When finished, bloom to exit the MRC mode.
 3. From the [Windows Device Portal](using-the-windows-device-portal.md), a user can initiate a mixed reality capture.
 4. Press both the volume up and volume down buttons simultaneously to take a picture, regardless of the app currently running.
+You can also long-hold to begin taking a video.

 **Click the camera icon at the bottom of the start menu**